khulnasoft/StartGPT/docs/content/challenges/introduction.md

 !!! warning

-    We're slowly transitioning to agbenchmark. agbenchmark is a simpler way to improve StartGPT.
+    We're slowly transitioning to startbenchmark. startbenchmark is a simpler way to improve StartGPT.
 Simply run:

     ```
-    agbenchmark
+    startbenchmark
     ```

     and beat as many challenges as possible.

-For more agbenchmark options, look at the [readme](https://github.com/KhulnaSoft/Start-GPT-Benchmarks/tree/master/agbenchmark).
+For more startbenchmark options, look at the [readme](https://github.com/KhulnaSoft/Start-GPT-Benchmarks/tree/master/startbenchmark).